simon01239/ada/index.md

 ![Polarity leading politicans](/assets/img/Project_graphics/polarity_headsgovernment.png)

 In all considered countrys right-wing politicians talk more negativly about immigration than the polticians in government positions in the same country.

-Also the heads of government seem to be closer on the considered topics.
-This effect can also be seen in the distributions, e.g. on israeli-palestinian or terrorism.
-But we still would not draw any definit conclusions.
+Also the heads of government seem to be closer on the considered topics

 Le Pen & Petry are closer to Russia than Macron and Merkel:
 Marine Le Pen and Frauke Petry went to european right-wing meetings hosted by Russia and Le Pen even got funding for her party from a bank close to the russian governemnt.